What is Montessori Kindergarten?

-Children who have completed two (2) years of the pre-school program and who have had their fifth (5th) birthday prior to 1st August may be enrolled in Kindergarten at the beginning of the year (refer to Enrolment Policy).
+Children who have completed a minimum of one (1) year in the pre-school program and who have had their fifth (5th) birthday prior to 1st August may be enrolled in Kindergarten at the beginning of the year (refer to Enrolment Policy).

 Kindergarten hours are 8.30am-2.30pm